 Now I’ve never actually bought a new couch, but I’ve never bought a used one from a stranger either.
 We have found used couches from friends or family.
 At least I know where my couch came from even if it isn’t new.
 Somehow it’s not nearly as gross to have a couch that was pre-loved by friends or family rather than a stranger.

-I’m actually fine buying kids underwear used and cloth diapers used, but I draw the line at adult underwear.
+I have actually bought little kids underwear at a yard sale before and I’ve bought cloth diapers used, but I usually draw the line at underwear.
 Thrift stores sell them, so I know some people buy them, I just don’t.

 While some pillows can go in the washing machine, I generally have the same concerns with pillows that I have with mattresses and couches.